tweag/nickel/README.md

 - **Lazy**: only evaluate the values you actually use.
 - **Merge system**: while the basic computational blocks are functions, the basic data blocks are records (called objects in JSON).
-Nickel features a merge operation which allows to combine together such records modularly, but also to specify meta-data about the content of these records (documentation, default values, type contracts, etc.), called *enriched values*.
+Nickel features a merge operation which lets you combine together such records modularly, but also to specify meta-data about the content of these records (documentation, default values, type contracts, etc.), called *enriched values*.